Chippy Folk & Acoustic Club

 All of our club nights are ‘singarounds’ where we go around the room and invite anyone wishing to perform a song or tune to do so.
 We rotate MCing month by month and reckon all our esteemed MCs have a ‘light touch’ but bring their own style to the evening.
-There is a small raised ‘stage’ from where most choose to perform.
+Performers can remain where they are or take a performance ‘space’ depending on venue!
 A music stand is provided if needed.
 There’s no especial guidance on use of words/crib sheets/music or otherwise but, for obvious reasons, it’s best if performers are reasonably familiar with their material and have any instrument[s] tuned up in advance of their ‘slot’.

-Typically we would have a short interval 9.15/9.30 ish.. a chance to chat, catch up and recharge glasses etc. We aim to wind up around 10.30pm but are relaxed [as is the ArtYard Café] if we stray a bit later on a busy night.
+Typically we would have a short interval 9.15/9.30 ish.. a chance to chat, catch up and recharge glasses etc. We aim to wind up around 10.30pm but are relaxed [as is the CROWN] if we stray a bit later on a busy night.

 Some nights are very popular so, in fairness to all, we sometimes have to decide on the night how much time is allotted to duets, trios and groups.
 We like everybody who wants to contribute to be able to participate so if the evening isn’t particularly busy duets and groups, at the discretion of the MC, may be invited to perform more songs.
 But we hope you’ll understand if, as a group, you are perhaps only invited to perform one song per half on a particularly full occasion.